magnitopic/arduino_matrix/README.md

 The other files are tests or proofs of concept for the library and the 1088AS matri.
 But SimonSays is a big project that creates a fully functioning Simon Says game for arduino using the 1088AS matrix.

-Video of the finished proyect working: https://youtu.be/FP_efhWCPdQ
+Video of the finished project working: https://youtu.be/FP_efhWCPdQ

 ## Hardware

-List of comoponets and the arduino ports used:
+List of components and the arduino ports used:

 | Component Name                    | Pin used |
 | --------------------------------- | -------- |